karttur/AI4SH-db/_posts/2024/2024-03-08-ai4sh-db_sampleevent.markdown

 - South (S), and
 - West (W).

 In the schema, the sampler should register which of these 5 pits (sub-points) where actually used for sampling of both the topsoil (0-20 cm) and the subsoil (20-50 cm).
-There should also be photos taken from the central point in approximately each of the main directions.
-Also this should be confirmed in the database, registering the name of the corresponding photo and its azimuth (that can deviaate and also allows additional photos to be registered).

 The excavation tool/method (table: _soil_excavataion_tool_) is in general the same for all types of in-situ analysis methods, except for the macrofauna.
 The macrofauna in-situ observation is either done from a monolith (see schema [macrofauna](../ai4sh-db_macrofauna)) or by pouring dissolved mustard powder on the soil surface and capturing the earthworms that crawl up.
 Thus the excavation of any macrofauna must be registered separately (support table for tools/methods: _macrofauna_excavataion_tool_).

 ## Idea and objective

-The objective of the the **samples** schema is to hold the basic information on each sample event per sample point.
+The objective of the the **sample_event** schema is to hold the meta-data on each sample event per sample point.
 It is in a way the intermediate link between the schema **sites** holding information related to the sample points (sites and pilots) and the in-situ analysis results derived from the different methods - where each method results are registered in a separate schema.

 As with other schemas and tables in this proposed database, each sample event is registered with i) the user (userid) who is performing this particular sampling, and ii) the sample point (pointid) where it is happening.
 When registering the sampling event, it is given its own (SERIAL) sampleid.
 The sampling event id is then used as the link to the analysis results.